An Introduction to Bayesian A/B Testing in Stan, R, and Python workshop

 Looking forward to seeing you during the workshop!

-Learn more about Survival Analysis and how to apply it both in R and in Python!
-Join our workshop on Survival Analysis with R and Python which is a part of our workshops for Ukraine series.
+Join our workshop on Building Websites in R with Distill, which is a part of our workshops for Ukraine series!

 Here’s some more info: